SemenSop/OOB_WSIS/README.md

 # Instructions
 ## DATASET DOWNLOAD AND PREPARATION
 1. Download dataset from [here](https://github.com/nesterus/multipart_image_augmentation.git)
+2. Clone this repo and put dataset in it.
-2. Launch file `EXP_dataset_v2.ipynb` to extract all of the data into folders
+3. Launch file `EXP_dataset_v2.ipynb` to extract all of the data into folders
 4. After execution `EXP_dataset_v2.ipynb` in the current directory will be created following folders
    - dataset/
      - images/